How to Plan for Homeschool Travel

 Do you ever get a chance to incorporate travel into your homeschooling plans?
 Have you had the chance to homeschool abroad?
 What other ways do you incorporate learning outside the “classroom” of home?

-5 Replies to “How to Plan for Homeschool Travel”
+2 thoughts on “How to Plan for Homeschool Travel

 1. That´s amazing!
 YOu got a unit study in on the fly during the trip? wow! hehe… we do a lot of spur of the moment traveling too.
 My boys are use to me saying bring a book, let´s make sure to do some reading, or let´s look at some special trees and plants.